nikefn/nikefn.github.io/_posts/2024-08-09-journeytoquestion.markdown

 [^4]: Raworth, K. (2017). *Doughnut Economics: Seven Ways to Think Like a 21st-Century Economist*.
 Chelsea Green Publishing.
 ISBN: 978-1-60358-674-7.

 However, the difficulty lies in developing these new, alternative metrics without making things overly complex.
 This seems paradoxical because the main reason for creating a single figure to represent a sector's status in city development is to make it easier to grasp.
 Yet, the world *is* inherently complex, with its diverse cities, administrations, people and site-specific characteristics.
-Qualitative factors like cultural richness, community well-being or environmental health are multifaceted and sometimes subjective, making them difficult to quantify accurately.[^oecd_handbook]
+Qualitative factors like cultural richness, community well-being or environmental health are multifaceted and sometimes subjective, making them difficult to quantify accurately[^oecd_handbook].

 [^oecd_handbook]: For those interested in how composite indicators are actually built and what can go wrong in the process, see: Nardo, M., Saisana, M., Saltelli, A., Tarantola, S., Hoffmann, A. & Giovannini, E. (2008). *Handbook on Constructing Composite Indicators: Methodology and User Guide*.
 OECD/European Commission/JRC.
 OECD Publishing, Paris.
 [DOI: 10.1787/9789264043466-en](https://doi.org/10.1787/9789264043466-en).

 As a result, there is a growing number of metrics designed to fit narrow specific questions or specific locations.
 Not only has the number of these metrics increased, but their complexity has grown as they try to capture many real-world conditions that are difficult to quantify.
 This makes it challenging to know which metrics or indicators to use in specific cases, how to apply them properly and to understand their limitations.

-My colleague from the [SPARCS project](https://nikefn.github.io//sparcs), Aapo Huovila, examined an impressive collection of **1,500 smart and sustainable city indicators** in his dissertation [*"Evaluation of Smart and Sustainable City Development: What Indicators to Use, Why and When?"*](https://cris.vtt.fi/en/publications/evaluation-of-smart-and-sustainable-city-development-what-indicat)[^6]. [^goodhart] [^jansen]
+My colleague from the [SPARCS project](https://nikefn.github.io//sparcs), Aapo Huovila, examined an impressive collection of **1,500 smart and sustainable city indicators** in his dissertation [*"Evaluation of Smart and Sustainable City Development: What Indicators to Use, Why and When?"*](https://cris.vtt.fi/en/publications/evaluation-of-smart-and-sustainable-city-development-what-indicat)[^6] [^goodhart] [^jansen].

 [^6]: Huovila, A. (2024). *Evaluation of Smart AND Sustainable City Development: What Indicators to Use, Why and When?* Doctoral dissertation, Aalto University / VTT Technical Research Centre of Finland.
 [Available at Aalto University](https://aaltodoc.aalto.fi/items/d5d64921-3d49-458a-8f7e-687d62a848d6).